 Fit Interval is also usable when baseline fitting.
 Before baseline fitting you can specify the interval which does not contain any signal points and contains baseline only.
-Set Baseline check boxes at baseline Fit Curves after baseline fitting to subtract baseline from data.
-Then set interval to full and fit the data.
+Set Baseline checkboxes at baseline Fit Curves after baseline fitting to subtract baseline from data.
+Then specify the whole interval and fit the data.

-The most usable curve type for baseline fitting is spline.
+The most appropriate curve type for baseline fitting is spline.